erickbressani/SpecificaThor/README.md

 # SpecificaThor
-Fluent Specification Structure merged with a Notification Pattern
+Fluent Specification Structure combined with a Notification Pattern

 # Usage